varabyte/kobweb/README.md

 ### CSS Variables

 Kobweb supports CSS variables (also called CSS custom properties), which is a feature where you can store and retrieve property values from variables declared within your CSS styles.
+It does this through a class called `StyleVariable`.

-***Note:** You can find [official documentation for CSS custom properties here](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), and you can read about [Compose for Web support here](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Web/Style_Dsl#css-variables).*
+***Note:** You can find [official documentation for CSS custom properties here](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).*

 Using variables is fairly simple.
 You first declare one without a value (but lock it down to a type), and later you can set the variable using `Modifier.setVariable(...)` and reference it using the `CSSVariable.value()` method.